Find out what it takes to be a police officer.

 - attend and give evidence in court and at other hearings

-How to become a police officer (PCDA and DHEP routes)
+How to become a police officer (PCDA, DHEP and PPD routes)

-We currently offer two entry routes to becoming a police officer:
+We offer three entry routes to become a police officer:

 1. Police Constable Degree Apprenticeship (PCDA)

-The entry route to becoming a patrol officer is through the Police Constable Degree Apprenticeship (PCDA).
+There are two entry routes to become a patrol officer and one of these is through the Police Constable Degree Apprenticeship (PCDA).

 Find out more about the Police Constable Degree Apprenticeship.